Yes, you can login using the same credentials you used on legacy.gitbook.com (email/password, Google or GitHub login).

-Bugs should be reported using the Intercom messenger widget available from your dashboard or from www.gitbook.com.
+Bugs should be reported using the messaging widget available from your dashboard or by sending an email to email@example.com.
 In order to get the best help possible, please provide as much context on how you encountered the bug.
 Steps to reproduce the issue are even better.

 If you think a feature is missing or should be improved, head to https://gitbook.canny.io/feature-requests.
 Search for an existing request for the same feature and upvote it, or create a request.
 Providing relevant use-cases, or user-stories, with screenshots is the best way to make your feature accepted.

 For now, we only support GitHub synchronization.
 We do not support other git hosting services, like GitLab.
 The content on GitBook is still always backed-up and versioned.
-In the future, we will offer export of your content as a git repository.
-Your content will always be available to export in different format, so it is never locked on our platform.
+Your content is always available to export, so it is never locked on our platform.

 All user data and content is stored in the US on Google Cloud.

 Some content (e.g: HTML pages) may be cached by our CDN in other countries to improve end-user performance.